The old world of the consumer goods industry – and what was so good about it

 We will be happy to answer your questions and provide you with further information on pricing and marketing in the consumer goods market.

-Christoph Krauss is a senior project manager at Prof. Roll & Pastuch – Management Consultants.
+Christoph Krauss is a senior director at Prof. Roll & Pastuch – Management Consultants.
 He has more than 20 years of experience in marketing and sales with leading consumer goods manufacturers and in advising clients on sales, strategy and pricing.
 Mr. Krauss has focused in particular on clients in the B2C sector.

 Prof. Dr. Oliver Roll